-- (1) Represents 15,000,000 shares of our common stock issuable upon the conversion of 750,000 shares of our series A convertible preferred stock effective upon the closing of this offering.
+- Less than 1% of outstanding shares. - (1) Represents 15,000,000 shares of our common stock issuable upon the conversion of 750,000 shares of our series A convertible preferred stock effective upon the closing of this offering.
 Milton C. (Todd) Ault III, our Founder and current Executive Chairman, has sole voting and investment power with respect to the shares held of record by Ault Life Sciences, Inc. On a voting basis, before the closing of this offering, each share of series A convertible preferred stock was entitled to 50 non-cumulative votes per share. - (2) Represents 10,000,000 shares of our common stock and 5,000,000 shares of our common stock issuable upon the exercise of warrants.
 Mr. Ault, our Founder and current Executive Chairman, has sole voting and investment power with respect to the securities held of record by Ault Life Sciences Fund, LLC. - (3) Abraham Biderman has voting and investment power with respect to the shares held of record by Congregation Chazon Avrohom.
 The address for Congregation Chazon Avrohom is 5624 17th Avenue, Brooklyn, New York 11204.
 In 2018, Mr. Biderman consented to a bar from the securities industry and to the entry of findings that he refused to produce information requested by FINRA in connection with its investigation into his potential participation in a private securities transaction, without admitting or denying the findings. - (4) Includes 175,772 shares of our common stock issuable upon the exercise of warrants.
 John Lowry, the Chief Executive Officer of Spartan Capital, has sole voting and investment power with respect to the shares held of record by Spartan Capital.
 Spartan Capital's address is 45 Broadway, 19th Floor, New York, New York 10006.
-Spartan Capital is acting as the representative of the several underwriters in this offering. - (5) Includes 3,094,555 shares of our common stock and 1,350,000 shares of our common stock issuable upon the exercise of warrants held of record by Digital Power Lending, LLC, a wholly-owned subsidiary of Ault Global Holdings, Inc. Mr. Ault, our Founder and current Executive Chairman, has voting and investment power with respect to the securities held of record by Digital Power Lending, LLC. - (6) Represents shares of our common stock issuable upon the exercise of warrants.
-Patricia Gamble, Chief Financial Officer, has sole voting and investment power with respect to the shares held by the University of South Florida Research Foundation.
+Spartan Capital is acting as the representative of the several underwriters in this offering.
+The shares beneficially owned after the offering include 35,000 shares of common stock issuable upon the exercise of warrants we expect to grant to Spartan Capital in this offering. - (5) Includes 3,094,555 shares of our common stock and 1,350,000 shares of our common stock issuable upon the exercise of warrants held of record by Digital Power Lending, LLC ("DPL"), a wholly-owned

+- subsidiary of Ault Global Holdings, Inc. Mr. Ault, our Founder and current Executive Chairman, has voting and investment power with respect to the securities held of record by DPL.
+The shares beneficially owned after the offering include 2,000,000 shares of common stock being purchased in this offering, assuming DPL purchases \$10.0 million of shares of common stock at the assumed public offering price of \$5.00 per share. - (6) Patricia Gamble, Chief Financial Officer, has sole voting and investment power with respect to the shares held by the University of South Florida Research Foundation.
 The address of the University of South Florida is 3702 Spectrum Blvd., Suite 165, Tampa, Florida 33612. - (7) Includes 2,500,000 shares of our common stock issuable upon exercise of stock options, which are currently exercisable. - (8) Represents shares of our common stock issuable upon the exercise of stock options, which are currently exercisable.
-Mr. Nisser's address is 100 Park Avenue, Suite 1658, New York, New York 10017. - (9) Consists of 18,000 shares of our common stock, 9,000 shares of our common stock issuable upon the exercise of warrants and 694,792 shares of our common stock issuable upon the exercise of stock options that are exercisable within 60 days of the date of this prospectus.
+Mr. Nisser's address is 100 Park Avenue, Suite 1658, New York, New York 10017. - (9) Consists of 18,000 shares of our common stock, 9,000 shares of our common stock issuable upon the exercise of warrants and 703,125 shares of our common stock issuable upon the exercise of stock options that are exercisable within 60 days of the date of this prospectus.